How To Refinish Hardwood Floors

 The hardwoods in our first flip weren’t in bad shape at all.
 Out of the entire living room, dining, hallway and bedroom there were only a few deep scratches and two boards that weren’t the exact same height (I could feel it in the way the sander glided over them and see that it left a shiny spot where it didn’t sand.)
 Both only required a few extra passes with the sander and they were taken care of.

 We started by filling in the gaps and nail holes with wood filler (stainable).
 I’m wondering now if that was a good idea.
 I’ve read on a few blog since then that the filler just cracks and falls out over the years, sometimes looking worse than before.
 I hope that’s not the case but if it is I’m sorry to whoever bought our first flip.
 (Let me know if you actually know the answer to this from experience in the comments, I’m sooooo curious!)

 Anyway, after we did or did not do the right thing with the wood filler we took off all the quarter round so we’d be ready to immediately get to work when we got back with our 24 hour sander rental.

 We rented a square buff floor sander from Home Depot and purchased 36 grit, 60 grit and 100 grit sandpaper per the rental guy’s recommendations.

-We lugged the thing home in the bed of the boyfriend’s truck and got to work.
+We lugged the thing home in the bed of Mr. Stone Head’s truck and got to work.
 I wore a respirator because the dust is unbelievable and looking back now, I probably would wear goggles as well.